click2install/xumacoin/README.md

 ## Running the install script
-When you run the script it will tell you what it will do on your system.
+When you run the `install-xuma.sh` script it will tell you what it will do on your system.
 Once completed there is a summary of the information you need to be aware of regarding your node setup which you can copy/paste to your local PC.

 If you want to run the script before setting up the node in your cold wallet the script will generate a priv key for you to use, otherwise you can supply the privkey during the script execution.